 In the meantime, the project of locating the position of the Gunbarrel on the surface was carried out.
 In March 1975, a trip was run with this object in mind.
-We had borrowed Peter Wellings' RDF equipment.
-The arrangement was that we formed two groups, one to enter the cave with the transmitter, and the other to be on the surface with the loop.
-The underground group was to turn on the transmitter for 5 minutes every 15 minutes. starting 2.30pm. at The underground group didn't start transmitting until 3.00pm, by which time the above ground group were too far away from the "guessed" location.
+We had borrowed Peter Wellings' equipment.
+The arrangement was that we formed two groups, one to enter the cave with the transmitter, and the other to be on surface with the loop. underground group was to turn on the transmitter for 5 minutes every 2.30pm. minutes. starting at The underground group didn't start transmitting until 3.00pm, by which time the above ground group were too far away from the "guessed" location.
 The exercise was a failure.